airspeed-velocity/asv/docs/source/index.rst

 =================

 **airspeed velocity** (``asv``) is a tool for benchmarking Python packages over their lifetime.

-It is primarily is designed to benchmark a single project over its lifetime using a given suite of benchmarks.
+Runtime, memory consumption and even custom-computed values may be tracked.
 The results are displayed in an interactive web frontend that requires only a basic static webserver to host.

 See an `example airspeed velocity site <http://mdboom.github.io/astropy-benchmark/>`__.